20 Tips To Prevent And Reduce Dust In Your Home

 11. Use the right tools for the job.

 Using the right tools in your battle against household dust makes a big difference.
 Invest in a good vacuum that actually has enough suction power to give dust a run for its money.
-A mop and/or Swiffer Sweep + Vac are also invaluable, as are microfiber cloths (which trap dust way more effectively than rags made from old T-shirts).
+A mop and/or The Swiffer Sweeper are also invaluable, as are microfiber cloths (which trap dust way more effectively than rags made from old T-shirts).
 And make sure you have something to help you reach those high-up places; we love the Swiffer Dusters Heavy Duty Super Extender, which extends up to 6 feet.

 12. Work top down.